Top things to do in winter

 See stars of stage and screen at Glasgow Film Festival

-Film buffs should check out the Glasgow Film Festival from 25 February to 8 March.
+Film buffs should check out the Glasgow Film Festival from 25 February–8 March.
 The festival champions new talent and offers a wide-ranging programme.
 It features the best of Scottish film and the rest of the world.
 Enjoy world premieres, special events, and guest Q&As.
 Visit Glasgow Film Festival for more information.

 Or why not enjoy awards season before that?
 Watch the winners and nominees at the Glasgow Film Theatre (GFT) or Everyman Cinema.
 Go to GFT or Everyman Cinema for tickets.